Buying your first home explained

 What do you need when applying for a mortgage?

-Your mortgage provider will ask to see the following:
+Your mortgage provider will ask to see:

 - Your P60 form

 - Three to six months of statements from your current accounts

 - Two to three years’ worth of accounts or evidence of your earnings on a SA302 tax calculation form from HMRC, if you’re self-employed